io7m-com/idstore/README.md

 * An extensive automated test suite with high coverage.
 * Platform independence.
 No platform-dependent code is included in any form, and installations can largely be carried between platforms without changes.
+* Extensive documentation including information on installation, a setup tutorial, a theory of operation, maintenance and monitoring information, information on security properties, and full API documentation.
 * [OCI](https://opencontainers.org/)-ready: Ready to run as an immutable, stateless, read-only, unprivileged container for maximum security and reliability.